NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetSpawnWeapon(playerid, &weapon1, &weapon1_ammo, &weapon2, &weapon2_ammo, &weapon3, &weapon3_ammo)

-> Use to get spawn weapons and ammo of the player
+> Use to get spawn weapons and ammo of a player
 > * `playerid` - The ID of the player
 > * `&weapon1` - Variable for storage the weapon 1, passed by reference
 > * `&weapon1_ammo` - The variable for storage the amount of ammo for the weapon 1, passed by reference